ecahill/LC3-Simulator/README.md

   Sets a register to a value ex setreg R0 10 will set R0 to 10.

 The [] syntax means that the argument is optional.

+##The Format

+An LC-3 assembled object file has a simple binary file format.
+The first 16-bit value is the

+starting address to place code.
+The second 16-bit value is the number of values to put starting at

+the starting address.
+Each subsequent value is data to put at the current address.